lcouper/CocciGenomics/Scripts/README.md

 Here, we subset the vcf to the samples included in a particular analyses.
 Then, flag and remove variants based on quality score, coverage, missingness etc. for just those samples.

-Subset_envrclin.txt contains the names for all environmental and (new) clinical samples from CA
-Subset_envr.txt contains the names for all environmental samples
-Subset_envrclinlegacy.txt contains the names for all environmental, (new) clinical samples, and legacy clinical samples
+Subset_envrclin.txt contains the names for all environmental and (new) clinical samples (no repreps) Subset_envr.txt contains the names for all environmental samples   (no repreps) Subset_envr_withrepreps.txt contains the names for all environmental samples   (with repreps) Subset_envrclinlegacy.txt contains the names for all environmental, (new) clinical samples, and legacy clinical samples (no repreps)

 Scripts:
 - filtervcfs_clinenvr.sbatch (all of our environmental and clinical samples)
 - filtervcfs_envr.sbatch (only our environmental samples)
+- filtervcfs_envr_withrepreps.sbatch (only our environmental samples)
 - filtervcfs_All.sbatch samples)

 Software used: java, gatk 4.5.0.0, vcftools/0.1.16-gcc-11.4.0